zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

    - Instead of reconnecting physical peripherals, use **AnyDesk** to remotely access the host and launch Barrier.
    - Once Barrier is active, full keyboard/mouse control is restored.

-#### AnyDesk: Remote Access and File Transfer

-AnyDesk played a crucial supporting role throughout development:

-- Remote Access: Host 1 (Nitro PC) operated without a dedicated keyboard or mouse.
-After reboots, the ROG laptop accessed it via AnyDesk to relaunch Barrier or terminal sessions.
-- File Transfers: AnyDesk made it easy to share files, avoiding USB drives or external cloud services.
-- Lightweight & Convenient: Its low overhead and persistent session features made it ideal for quick setup tasks and ongoing coordination.

 > **Note**: While AnyDesk and Barrier are not part of the AVP runtime stack, they were vital for a smooth multi-host development experience.
 They helped reduce downtime, avoid errors, and speed up debugging during intensive multi-machine coordination.

 ### Autoware